 There are circumstances under which a household enrolled with one housing provider may benefit from transferring to another program or provider.
 For example, a household that has lost several scattered-site housing placements due to problems with visitors, or a household in a site-based setting is unable to comply with rules around sobriety or the environment is not conducive to their mental or physical well-being.
-The Coordinated Entry System seeks to minimize the number of households who are exited back to homelessness, only to have to be re-screened, and re-prioritized, and wait again for supportive housing.
-If the current provider is unable to continue serving a household, staff should contact the HOTHC Coordinated Entry Committee to discuss options besides exiting to homelessness.
+The Heart to Home Coordinated Entry System seeks to minimize the number of households who are exited back to homelessness, only to have to be re-screened, and re-prioritized, and wait again for supportive housing.
+If the current provider is unable to continue serving a household, staff should contact the Heart to Home Coordinated Entry Committee to discuss options besides exiting to homelessness.

-If a transfer within the same level of service intervention (i.e., one PSH provider to another PSH provider) is being considered, the referral should come through the Coordinated Entry System process.
-To do so, the current housing provider must contact the Coordinated Entry Committee in order to determine what other housing providers have available capacity.
-Housing programs shall not initiate transfers between providers without the involvement and permission of the Coordinated Entry Committee.
-Providers are prohibited from transferring a household from one service intervention to another (i.e., TH to PSH, internally or externally) without permission from the Coordinated Entry Committee.
-If a provider has an opening in a PSH program, they MUST receive the referral through the Coordinated Entry System, and may not fill that opening internally via transfer from a lower service intervention program.
-Additionally, if it is identified that a household may need a higher intervention than what was determined initially, the provider should discuss this with the Coordinated Entry Committee.
+If a transfer within the same level of service intervention (i.e., one PSH provider to another PSH provider) is being considered, the referral should come through the Heart to Home Coordinated Entry System process.
+To do so, the current housing provider must contact the Heart to Home Coordinated Entry Committee in order to determine what other housing providers have available capacity.
+Housing programs shall not initiate transfers between providers without the involvement and permission of the Hear to Home Coordinated Entry Committee.
+Providers are prohibited from transferring a household from one service intervention to another (i.e., TH to PSH, internally or externally) without permission from the Heart to Home Coordinated Entry Committee.
+If a provider has an opening in a PSH program, they MUST receive the referral through the Heart to Home Coordinated Entry System, and may not fill that opening internally via transfer from a lower service intervention program.
+Additionally, if it is identified that a household may need a higher intervention than what was determined initially, the provider should discuss this with the Heart to Home Coordinated Entry Committee to discuss the need for progressive engagement of that participant.